BenLorantfy/react-redux-injectors/README.md

-**This package is depreccated, please use https://github.com/react-boilerplate/injectors instead.**
+**This package is deprecated, please use https://github.com/react-boilerplate/injectors instead.**

 # react-redux-injectors